holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 This time we will do some lightweight exercises, just to get a feel for the chain part of our source chain.
 You need to implement 3 functions.

-- `is_previous_header_hash` if you give your zome 2 hashes, it will answer is the second header hash is the previous, a direct parent, of the first header hash.
+- `is_previous_header_hash` if you give your zome 2 hashes, it will answer if the second header hash is the previous, a direct parent, of the first header hash.
 - `happened_before` does the same as the above function, but it is not limited to the direct parent.
 I will determine is the second hash is an ancestor.
-So not limited to the direct parent.
+So it is not limited to the direct parent.
 - `get_header_sequence_number` the header contains a field header_seq, which contains the sequence number of the header in the chain.
 The very first header, the DNA header, does not have this field.
 You could say it is implicitly zero.
 The next header starts counting at one.
-You imagine your UI is loading all the headers to show.
+Umagine your UI is loading all the headers to show.
 In that case it can come in handy if you have an idea of where in the chain you are.

 <inline-notification type="tip" title="Exercise">